Sagarkd2463/Zipcode-App/README.md

 # Zipcode-App
-Made this project using HTML, CSS , JAVASCRIPT &amp; JQUERY.
+Made this project using HTML, CSS & JAVASCRIPT.